paragon1234/Multi-Class-Calssification/README.md

 ### 1. Submission includes all required files

 My project includes the following files:
-* 'Multi Calss Calssification.py' containing the python-Keras code to create, train and test the model
+* 'Multi Class Classification.py' containing the python-Keras code to create, train and test the model
 * output.csv file containing the image filename and the predicted calss

 ### 3. Submission code is usable and readable

-The "Multi Calss Calssification.py" file contains the code for training and saving the convolution neural network.
+The "Multi Class Classification.py" file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ## Model Architecture and Training Overview